 Time to Boil

-To test boil time, we used the stove inside a garage and timed how long it took to boil one quart of cold water.
-The Everest 2x took 3 minutes to boil, which is among the fastest times in our review.
+To test boil time, we used the stove in our windless garage "lab" and timed how long it took to boil one quart of cold water.
+The Everest 2X took 3 minutes and 17 seconds to boil one liter of water in a tea kettle, which is among the fastest times in our review.

-Our reviewers were impressed with the high power output of this stove.
+We were definitely impressed with the high power output of this stove.
 It boasts 20,000 BTUs per burner, which is an impressive amount of power.
 Whether you need an ultra-quick boil to crush your morning coffee or you plan to make dinner for a large crew, this stove has the power to keep up with any demand you may have.

-The design team at Camp Chef deserves some serious kudos for the impressive wind resistance of the Everest 2x.
-To test for this metric, we position a box fan on low 24" from the stove, then time how long it takes to boil a liter of water.
-This stove took 3.5 minutes which is faster than many of the stoves in our review took to boil water without a fan.
+The design team at Camp Chef deserves some serious kudos for the impressive wind resistance of the Everest 2X.
+For our purposes, we test this metric by using a box fan to generate 2-4 mph of constant "wind."
+We ensure the rate of wind by setting the burner to low, positioning the fan 20-30" from the stove, and measuring the wind with a pocket anemometer.
+We then record how long the stove takes to boil 1 liter of water in a tea kettle.
+This stove boiled one liter in 3 minutes 25 seconds, which is faster than many of the stoves in our review took to boil water without a fan.

-Our review team was impressed by how well the Everest 2x performed in our wind resistance test, let alone how well it worked in windy environs in the backcountry.
-It performed well in this metric because it features a windscreen that offers nearly seamless protection from cross-winds, and the burners are slightly recessed in the stove body, affording a little more protection from the wind.
+As you may have noticed, our review team was impressed with how well the Everest 2X performed in our wind resistance test, let alone how well it worked in windy environs in the backcountry.
+It performed well in this metric because it features a windscreen that offers nearly seamless protection from cross-winds, and the burners are slightly recessed in the stove body, affording even more protection from the wind.
 The stove provided flame consistency even in windy locations, ensuring that stir-fries, rice, curries, and fajitas were quickly and evenly cooked.